xjtu-enre/ENRE-py/docs/entity/AnonymousFunction.md

 ## Entity: AnonymousFunction
-In python, an anonnymous function can be created by lambda expression.
+In python, an anonymous function can be created by lambda expression.

 ### Supported Patterns
 ```yaml